Your Pet, Our Passion.

 10. Poinsettia

 If your cat has chewed on one of the houseplants that are considered toxic, make sure you call the vet immediately.
 The quicker your cat gets help, the better.
-A good tip is to also take a picture of the plant to help identify the substance and its potential for making your pet ill.
+A good tip is to also take a picture of the plant to help identify it and its potential for making your pet ill.

 Explore our cat brands: